FreeFem/FreeFem-doc2/source/documentation/algorithmsOptimization.rst

          return hessianV;
       }

-   If we want to use the volume as a constraint function we must wrap it and its derivatives in some **FreeFem++** functions returning the appropriate types.
+   If we want to use the volume as a constraint function we must wrap it and its derivatives in some **FreeFEM** functions returning the appropriate types.
    It is not done in the above functions in cases where one wants to use it as a fitness function.
    The lagrangian hessian also has to be wrapped since the Volume is not linear with respect to :math:`\rho`, it has some non-null second order derivatives.